-If you’re wondering how to move a hot tub by yourself, you have come to the right place.
-Whether you’re moving to a new house soon and want to take your hot tub with you, installing a used hot tub you just bought online, or selling your hot tub to a neighbor, we recommend starting with a detailed plan.
+So, if you’re wondering how to move a hot tub without having to hire professional movers, you have come to the right place.
+Whether you’re moving to a new house soon and want to take your hot tub with you, installing a used hot tub you just bought online, or selling your hot tub to a neighbor, we recommend starting with a detailed plan and this guide will provide you with a solid place to start.
 We’re here to help you learn how to move a hot tub safely and efficiently.

-How to Prepare for Moving Your Hot Tub
+How to Prepare and Move a Hot Tub

 Measure the size of your hot tub itself, the width of all pathways you will take, and the width of all the spaces your hot tub will pass through during the move.
 In addition to taking measurements of width and depth, be sure to weigh (or at least estimate the weight) of the tub when it’s unfilled.